-A Board of Trustees, comprising officers representing the three armed forces, military cadet forces and merchant seafarer missions, governs the Society, with advice from serving chaplains to Her Majesty's Forces.
+A Board of Trustees, comprising officers representing the UK's armed forces, military cadet forces and merchant seafarer missions, governs the Society, with advice from serving chaplains to Her Majesty's Forces.
 The Board meets every four months.

-An executive director, appointed by the trustees, manages day-to-day activities, assisted by an administrative secretary.
+An executive director, appointed by the trustees, manages day-to-day activities, assisted by an Advocacy Officer and an administrative secretary until 30th September 2019.
 No employees receive benefits, excluding pension costs, of more than £60,000.